WindMillCode/vscode-extension-libraries/windmillcode-extension-pack-0/README.md

   * added support for font-face urls
   * updated package names as appropriate
-  * provide for scss rgb color code v 0.5.7
+  * provide for scss rgb color code

+v 0.5.7
-  * correct an error with wml-orig v 0.5.8
+  * correct an error with wml-orig

+v 0.5.8
   * updated flask route to flask app template specs
-  * fixed and isses with scss for where you had to manually fixed the $i v 0.5.9
+  * fixed and isses with scss for where you had to manually fixed the $i

+v 0.5.9
-  * fixed an error with the testng vscode script v 0.6.0
+  * fixed an error with the testng vscode script

+v 0.6.0
-  * added yarn_install_specifc_packages.ps1 so that a user can manage specified package in an application v 0.7.0
+  * added yarn_install_specifc_packages.ps1 so that a user can manage specified package in an application

+v 0.7.0
-  * fix angular_translate in use cases where it did not know how to properly deal with an object v 1.0.0
+  * fix angular_translate in use cases where it did not know how to properly deal with an object

+v 1.0.0
   * remove angular service method from typescript snippetsschema as functionality is now the @windmillcode/angular-templates schematic package
   * complete refactor of extension tasks.json to use go instead of powershell for better cross os platform suppport

+v 1.0.1
+  * minor change

+v 1.0.2
+  * fixed a bug with firebase run

+v 1.0.3
+  * provided workspace folder location to flask scripts